-The academic program at Youth Care adolescent residential treatment centers for children is accredited through the Northwest Association of Schools and Colleges and is designed to meet students’ individual needs.
+The academic program at Youth Care, a treatment center in Utah, for children is accredited through the Northwest Association of Schools and Colleges and is designed to meet students’ individual needs.
 Our certified teachers are trained to work with gifted students, students with learning difficulties, and students with behavioral difficulties.
 Our academic program has one main goal – to prepare our students to be successful in future learning whether it is in a private, public, or post-high school setting.

-At our behavior modification boarding schools, teacher/student ratios, individual class schedules, behavior modification programs, multi-disciplinary teams, study skill programs, and hands-on experiences are implemented to produce exemplary students who are prepared to continue their education.
+At our behavior modification program, teacher/student ratios, individual class schedules, behavior modification programs, multi-disciplinary teams, study skill programs, and hands-on experiences are implemented to produce exemplary students who are prepared to continue their education.

 One of the academic program’s greatest strengths is a high ratio of teachers to students.
 This ratio allows each student the necessary time, attention, and direction to develop academically.
-The staff ratio is four students to one staff.
-Throughout the school day, there is a certified teacher and a teacher’s assistant present with the students in the classroom.
+The student to staff ratio is four to one.
+Throughout the educational program school day, there is a certified teacher and a teacher’s assistant present with the students in the classroom.
 Additionally, there is a Certified Special Education Teacher to assist with students’ specific learning needs.

-When a student is enrolled at Youth Care, the teacher completes an educational assessment by interviewing the student, the student’s former school, and parents.
+When a student is enrolled in our academic program at Youth Care, the teacher completes an educational assessment by interviewing the student, the student’s former school, and parents.
 This assessment identifies the student’s current schedule, past performance, learning strengths and weaknesses, motivation level, and special needs.
 An individual class schedule is formulated from this assessment.
-Our curriculum is aligned with the Utah State Core Curriculum and offers over 60 class offerings, and arrangements can be made for special classes outside of the scope of offerings.
+Our academic program curriculum is aligned with the Utah State Core Curriculum and offers over 60 class offerings, and arrangements can be made for special classes outside of the scope of offerings by our residential programs.

 Behavior Modification Programs